marconetto/azadventures/chapter12/README.md

 other applications you could explore the most up-to-date repository.
 See this link for details:
 [LINK](https://www.eessi.io/docs/repositories/software.eessi.io/)
+Once you `source` the EESSI bash script, you can have access to many other apps, including GROMACS, OpenFOAM, OpenBLAS, among others.

 Now let's move to the behind the scenes here in case you want to learn how this was done or you want to modify/expand the current automation.

+EESSI will provide you with quick access to various applications.
+Alternatively, you could modify the steps below, to have applications being built from source code, or use frameworks such as SPACK or EasyBuild.